From Noise to Order: Learning to Rank via Denoising Diffusion: Experiments

 \subsection{Training}

-Neural models are trained using AdamW.
+Neural models are trained using AdamW optimizer.
 DiffusionRank employs a continuous-time diffusion process with 50 steps for numeric and categorical features.
-For the categorical loss, we set $\lambda_\text{cat} = 1$ and apply an annealing scheduler on $\lambda_\text{num}$ to gradually reduce its importance during training, following the TabDiff settings~\cite{shi2025tabdiff}.
+For the categorical loss, we set $\lambda_\text{cat} = 1$ and apply an annealing scheduler on $\lambda_\text{num}$ to gradually reduce its importance during training, following TabDiff settings~\cite{shi2025tabdiff}.

-The diffusion process is further parameterized with noise schedulers: 'power\_mean' for numeric features and 'log\_linear' for categorical features.
+The diffusion process is further parameterized with noise schedulers: `power\_mean' for numeric features and `log\_linear' for categorical features.
 At each step, noise is added to the features and labels, with the diffusion time variable $t$ sampled from a uniform distribution.
 These settings allow the model to balance feature and label denoising effectively throughout the diffusion process.

-Hyperparameter tuning was performed once using random search over: Data Transformer, learning rate, number of hidden layers, hidden layer size, activation function, dropout rate, and loss-weight schedules (for generative models).
-The best model was selected based on NDCG@10 on the validation set.
+Hyperparameter tuning was performed once using random search for both the discriminative and generative models.
+The search space encompassed the following parameters: data normalization method (comparing the original, unnormalized data against data transformed via a Quantile Transformer), learning rate (sampled within the range of 4e-1 to 5e-8), number of hidden layers (ranging from 2 to 4), hidden layer size ({64, 128, 256, 512, 1024, 2048}), activation function (SiLU, ReLU, or Sigmoid), dropout rate ({0.0, 0.1, 0.2, 0.3, 0.4, 0.5}), and loss-weight schedules (for the generative models).
+Surprisingly, we observed that the majority of the optimal hyperparameters were identical across both modeling approaches, demonstrating consistent peak performance regardless of the chosen architecture.
+Given this consistency, we utilized the best-performing discriminative parameters for the generative models as well.
+Ultimately, the best model was selected based on the highest NDCG@10 score achieved on the validation set.
 All models and baselines were trained on a single NVIDIA RTX A6000 GPU with 48GB of memory.
 Note that we built our framework on top of TabDiff's code\footnote{https://github.com/MinkaiXu/TabDiff}.
-To support reproducibility and facilitate future research, we made all code publicly available on GitHub\footnote{https://anonymous.4open.science/r/DiffusionRank-1E51/}.
+To support reproducibility and facilitate future research, we made all code publicly available on GitHub\footnote{https://github.com/sadjadeb/DiffusionRank}.